0xsequence/sequence-unreal/README.md

       FacebookClientID = ""
       DiscordClientID = ""

-Here is where you'll fill in the various configuration values for the plugin, for the time being we don't support Facebook or Discord authentication so feel free to ignore those 2 clientId's for now.
+Here is where you'll fill in the various configuration values for the plugin.
+For the time being we don't support Facebook or Discord authentication so feel free to ignore those 2 clientId's for now.

 ### Upgrading to Unreal 5.3
 If your project is currently on 5.2, then for this version you'll want to upgrade to 5.3.